FarhanaMos/FarhanaMos/README.md

 ## Hi there 👋

+I am Farhana from Stockholm, Sweden.
+I recently graduated as a Data Scientist.

 <!--
 **FarhanaMos/FarhanaMos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.